 DTC B3887 02: Trailer Left Turn Signal Circuit Short to Ground

-DTC B3887 05: Trailer Left Turn Signal Circuit Short to Battery or Open
+DTC B3887 05: Left Trailer Turn Signal Circuit Short to Battery or Open

 The ignition switch is set to the ON position.